 Most Consultants will therefore purchase $50 worth of product themselves in order to qualify for commission.

-You also need to have enough products to show to your guests at parties (the garlic cutter and measuring spoons from your $25 Launch Bundle aren’t going to cut it if you want to really show off the products), as well as all the food you’ll have to buy for your ‘kitchen shows,’ where you will be feeding everyone at the party.
+You also need to have enough products to show to your guests at parties, as well as all the food you’ll have to buy for your ‘kitchen shows,’ where you will be feeding everyone at the party.

-In other words, while the actual sign-up fee is low, you’re going to have to spend big money on Pampered Chef kitchen products if you want to be in with a chance of being in the 0.4% of people who earn money in MLM.
+In other words, you’re going to have to spend big money on Pampered Chef products if you want to be in with a chance of being in the 0.4% of people who earn money in MLM.

 Is Pampered Chef a pyramid scheme?